 - The Jersey Care Model ("JCM") was approved by the States Assembly in November 2020 (P.114/2020), as a five year programme.
 It officially started on 1st January 2021, with funding as agreed in the Government Plan (P.130/2020).
 This has been the first year of this programme, which has been designed to improve the way that health and care services are delivered in Jersey. - The fundamental aim of the JCM is to keep people in Jersey living healthy and independent lives, for as long as possible. - When people do need access to health and care services, the goal is for these to be delivered 'person-centred' in the community, where clinically appropriate.
 The JCM is re-structuring health and care services to improve outcomes and experiences for Islanders, by ensuring they are able to access the right care, by the right people, in the right place, at the right time. - The JCM programme has three underpinning objectives, which are aligned with the Government strategic ambitions.
-These are to:- - Ensure care is person-centred with a focus on prevention and self-care, for both physical and mental health. - Reduce dependency on secondary care services by expanding primary and community services, working closely with all partners to deliver more care in the community and at home. - Redesign health and community services so that they are structured to meet the current and future needs of Islanders. - This first year of the JCM programme (Tranche 1) has, despite the challenges of COVID-19, been successful in laying solid foundations on which to base the redesign of our health and care services in Jersey.
-We have now completed and achieved the deliverables set for the first year of the programme and are in a position to begin delivery of Tranche 2.
+These are to:- - Ensure care is person-centred with a focus on prevention and self-care, for both physical and mental health. - Reduce dependency on secondary care services by expanding primary and community services, working closely with all partners to deliver more care in the community and at home. - Redesign health and community services so that they are structured to meet the current and future needs of Islanders. - In 2021, we spent £5.1m on the Jersey Care Model programme, including £3.1m on new and improved health services and £1.8m on programme management team. - This was £1.5m less than planned because planning and recruitment efforts were significantly affected by the pandemic and the resulting availability of staff to join the teams - During the last quarter of 2021 successful recruitment to posts improved significantly with many new starters in the last quarter of the year - We invested £1m on health digitisation projects, such as the main Electronic patient record (EPR) programme.
+This was £3.5m less than planned for the digital projects. - This first year of the JCM programme (Tranche 1) has, despite the challenges of COVID-19, been successful in laying solid foundations on which to base the redesign of our health and care services in Jersey.
+Year one focused on developing strategies, recruitment and breaking down the Strategic Outline Business Case into detailed workstreams.

+We have now completed and achieved the key deliverables set for the first year of the programme and are in a position to begin delivery of Tranche 2.